Pennsylvania Public Accommodation Poster

-The Public Accommodation is an equal opportunity law poster by the Pennsylvania Department Of Labor & Industry.
-This poster is mandatory for some employers, including employers of public accommodation services.
+The Public Accommodation is a labor law posters poster by the Pennsylvania Department Of Labor & Industry.
+This poster is mandatory for some employers, including operators of public accommodation services.

 This poster must be posted in a conspicuous place by any owner, lessee, proprietor or manager of a public accommodation .
 This poster discusses the rights that consumers have in getting service from the public accommodation, how customers can file a complaint if they feel discriminated against and where to get further information on this issue.

 PA All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Pennsylvania and Federal poster requirements by clicking here .